graves/awful_rustdocs/README.md

           required: [name, doc]
     required: [doc, fields]
 ```
-Your system / pre/post user messages should instruct the model to:
+Your `system_prompt`, `pre`, `post` user messages should instruct the model to:
 - Return only JSON conforming to that schema (no prose).
 - Keep the struct summary short and field docs concise.
 - Avoid restating types unless it clarifies semantics (units, invariants, ranges).
 - Preserve exact field names.

 The program will:
-- Convert doc to a strict /// block placed above any attribute lines that decorate the struct.
+- Convert doc to a strict `///` block placed above any attribute lines that decorate the struct.
-- Insert each fields[].doc as /// immediately above the corresponding field, with the field’s current indentation and preserving any field attributes below the doc.
+- Insert each `fields[].doc` as `///` immediately above the corresponding field, with the field’s current indentation and preserving any field attributes below the doc.

 ## Installation

 Requirements:
 - Rust (stable)
 - Nushell (nu) to run `rust-ast.nu`
-- ast-grep (CLI) for call/path discovery in functions
+- `ast-grep` (CLI) for call/path discovery in functions
 - Awful Jade config & templates (see `--config`, `--template`, `--struct-template`)

 0. Prerequisites